Last revised: October 22, 2019

 Reflections and Questions

 1. In 2016 Brian McLaren‘s extraordinarily important book The Great Spiritual Migration had just come out, which elaborates three essential migrations for the Christian movement at this point in history.
 I decided this book is so important that I’d like to try a three week series that fits each of the three migrations to three consecutive sets of readings, beginning last week.
+(Note: McLaren titles the theme of the second part in his book as, “From a Violent God of Domination to a Nonviolent God of Liberation.)
 This is the second sermon in the series, “The Great Spiritual Migration, Part 2: The God of Outsiders, Immigrants, and Refugees.”
 (Link to Part 1, Part 3)

 At the parish I was at, we also designated this day as Refugee Sunday, a means to lift up the excellent work of Lutheran Immigration and Refugee Service (LIRS).
 The basic moves for this sermon included: